ycpcs/cs402-spring2024/projects/RevMetrix-Project/index.md

 -->

+* 2-16-24: Posted a link to a JavaScript prototype of the Shot Entry Page to give you a basic idea of user workflow and functionality.
+This is **by no means** quality code, as it contains the first JS I've ever written - with a lot of help from ChatGPT.  it should hoeer, give you an idea of how the user will enter the results of each shot.

-* 8-27-23: Links for Professor Hake's RevMetrix research (both MEng ESci thesis and Final Presentation) have been posted above.
+* 1-26-24: Links for Professor Hake's RevMetrix research (both MEng ESci thesis and Final Presentation) have been posted above.
 We will discuss which sections are directly relevant for this semester's work.

 [General CS400 Fall 2023 News](../../index.html)